 Now it’s time to look at all your gardening jobs and break them into monthly jobs that aren’t the seasonal variety.
 Think about your upcoming garden and what things will need to be tackled each month.
 This might be simple things like adding in compost or fertilizers for your tomatoes.

 Take the time to write down everything you can about taking special care of all your plants.
 Some of your plants may need special treatment for slugs, bugs, and other pesky critters that joined your garden without an invitation!

 These are wonderfully adorable and perfect for not only the leftover seeds from this year but any seeds that you collect from friends.
 Take them all as that means a free garden for you.
 Label the printable seed packets and then write down everything you can about the seeds to prep for your next planting.

 Weekly Gardening Journal

-Don’t skip printing out this one as it can be the most important on in the whole binder set.
+Don’t skip printing out this one as it can be the most important one in the whole binder set.
 So much happens so quickly in our gardens that it’s best to write down the good, bad and ugly of what is going on.
-You can start documenting when things come up, when critters came, when or how that white spot showed up.
+You can start documenting when things come up when critters came, when or how that white spot showed up.
 Anything at all.

-Track all of the seeds that you own, where they are best planted and what their needs are all at the time.
-This snap shot is perfect for when you are ready to shop and before you start planting.
-I often have leftover seeds from previous year so I don’t need to buy wild flowers again, as I usually have some extras from last year.
+Track all of the seeds that you own, where they are best planted, and what their needs are all at the time.
+This snapshot is perfect for when you are ready to shop and before you start planting.
+I often have leftover seeds from the previous year so I don’t need to buy wildflowers again, as I usually have some extras from last year.
 I now mark those down on my sheet.